enkidevs/curriculum/Java/Threads & Locks/monitors.md

 ???

+What is the key concept of a monitor?

+???

 * A high class structure that provides synchronized functionality accessible by many threads
+* To provide synchronized functionality by mutually exclusive methods
+* To provide more fancy output unlike punchcards and LEDs
 * A pattern that allows multiple threads to use certain functionality at a single time
-* A piece of hardware used to display information from a computer to the user (joking)
+* A piece of hardware used to display information from a computer to the user